 Botox For Sweating: A Hyperhidrosis Treatment

-Results for Botox treatment are noticeable within a few days of the procedure, increasing in efficiency over a couple of weeks.
+Results for Botox treatment are noticeable within a few days of the procedure, increasing efficiency over a couple of weeks.
 Results vary for other body areas.

-Botox for sweating is a safe alternative to prescription medication or more drastic procedures.
+Certainly, Botox for hyperhidrosis treatment is a safe alternative to prescription medication or other more invasive procedures.
 The injections are shallow enough that no long-term alteration of body function occurs.
 After injections, the doctor may give you something for the pain like a numbing agent.
 Despite the general safety of using Botox for sweating, there are some side effects including: